georgelamb19/prefect/README.md

 With Prefect we build pipelines by defining `Tasks` and organising them into `Flows`.

-We loosely follow the 'First Steps', 'Next Steps' and 'Tutorial' sections in the Prefect Core [docs](https://docs.prefect.io/core/).
+We loosely follow the 'Thinking Prefectly', 'Next Steps' and 'Tutorial' sections in the Prefect Core [docs](https://docs.prefect.io/core/).